jbcoe/value_types/DRAFT.md

 stored values: `indirect` and `polymorphic`; they represent free-store allocated objects with value-semantics. `polymorphic<T>` can own any object of a type publicly derived from `T` allowing composite classes to contain polymorphic components.
+We need two classes to avoid the cost of virtual dispatch (calling the copy constructor of a potentially derived-type object) when copying of polymorphic objects is not needed.

 Note: Including a `polymorphic` component in a composite class means that virtual dispatch will be used in copying the `polymorphic` member.
 Where a composite class contains a polymorphic member from a known set of types, prefer `std::variant` or `indirect<std::variant>` if indirect storage is required.
-Where a composite class contains a polymorphic member and does not need to be copyable or assignable, prefer `indirect<T>` where `T`'s copy constructor and copy assignment operators are non-public or deleted.
+Where a composite class contains an open-set polymorphic member and does not need to be copyable or assignable, prefer `indirect<T>` where `T`'s destructor is public and virtual and its copy constructor and copy assignment operators are non-public or deleted.

 ## Design requirements